lorengreenfield/halfcab/README.md

 This is our top level component, from here we're also pulling in three other components - topNav, body, and footer.
 This is the start of the tree-like component structure.

 ## Bundling
-halfcab doesn't need any special processing since it's all just JavaScript, CSS and HTML, but you'll want to bundle your files together. babelify/browserify, webpack, and rollup are all good choices.
-The yo-yo/bel community is more focused on browserify and it's probably the best choice for most apps because of that support and its simplicity.
-Webpack is the best choice if you want code splitting in a larger app or have some other processing requirements that need a bit of speed in your tool chain, and rollup is the best choice if you're wanting to include halfcab in your own library or framework.
+halfcab doesn't need any special processing since it's all just JavaScript, CSS and HTML, but you'll want to bundle your files together. browserify, webpack, and rollup are all good choices, depending on your needs.

-## Work in progress
-halfcab is a work in progress.
-It's matured quickly (with many iterations), but it will probably go though a lot more changes throughout 2017.
-As it gets used more and more in real world projects, it'll be tweaked to suit and the dust might settle a bit by 2018.